TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Account/Index.rst

 Setting up your Accounts
 ========================

-So let's go over this step by step.

-Your TYPO3.org account will be used for a variety of services that you will use throughout the TYPO3 project.
+Your TYPO3.org account will be used to access a variety of services that sit within the TYPO3 project.

-In this guide we will deal with those involved in the contribution process which will be:
+This guide will focus on the services required to take part in the contribution process:

-* Forge_, our **Issue Tracker** based on Redmine
+* Forge_, our **Issue Tracker** based on Redmine'
 * Gerrit_, our **Code Review** System:
 * Slack, which is used for general communication.
 Read the :ref:`section about Slack in the introduction <slack-intro>`